gleisonsdm/DawnCC-Compiler/README.md

 [Clang](http://llvm.org/releases/3.7.0/cfe-3.7.0.src.tar.xz)

 This project also requires some changes to be applied to LLVM itself.
-To do so, apply the patch "llvm-patch.diff" to your LLVM source directory. this path can be find in ArrayInference/llvm-patch.diff
+To do so, apply the patch "llvm-patch.diff" to your LLVM source directory.
+This path can be find in 'ArrayInference/llvm-patch.diff'.

 	MAKEFLAG="-j8"